 Social Warfare has a crazy amount of features (note to self: maybe avoid “all in one” plugins in the future), and we don’t all use the same ones.
 Here’s what I was using it for:

-- The “total” counters, where you just see one number of total shares rather than each network’s number of shares.
-I loved the ability of SW to grab the full number of shares from old versions of my website, including the http version.
+2. The “total” counters, where you just see one number of total shares rather than each network’s number of shares.
+I loved the ability of SW to grab the full number of shares from old versions of my website, including the

-- I had recently started moving my Pin descriptions from the alt tag field into Social Warfare’s special field.
+5. Pin descriptions, which I had recently started moving from the alt tag field into Social Warfare’s special field.